Common Swimming Pool Injuries

 • Avoiding drinking or using drugs when swimming

-• Always supervising children in a pool
+• Always supervise children in a pool

 • Not allowing roughhousing in or near the pool

-• Properly securing the pool
+• Properly securing the pool with barriers, fencing, and self-latching gates

 How Stewart Law Offices Can Help